Disability Documentation Guidelines

 Documentation for Other Institutions and Testing Boards

 It should be noted that documentation policies differ from one institution to another.
-The Disability Services Office documentation policy is designed to fit the DCCC campus climate and does not consider documentation requirements external to DCCC.
+The Disability Access Services Office documentation policy is designed to fit the DCCC campus climate and does not consider documentation requirements external to DCCC.
 If a student will attend another institution after attending DCCC or take a standardized test, the student is responsible for researching those documentation policies and should investigate requirements prior to an anticipated start date or test date.
-Due to these documentation differences and depending on the student's documentation on file with the Office of Disability Services, it may not be appropriate for ODS staff to complete the required supporting paperwork to certify eligibility for standardized testing.
+Due to these documentation differences and depending on the student's documentation on file with the Office of Disability Access Services, it may not be appropriate for ODS staff to complete the required supporting paperwork to certify eligibility for standardized testing.
 In such cases, the ODS staff member will explain the reasons why completing the supporting paperwork is not appropriate.

 All documentation is confidential and can be submitted through one of the following methods: